 Acclimatization day around Namche.
 With a beautiful scenic route, you rise 400 meters to reach the nearby villages of Khunde and Khumjung, at the foot of the sacred mountain Khumbi Yul Lha, protector of the Khumbu valley.
 You visit the monastery of Khunde and its small, but well-equipped hospital, founded in 1966 thanks to the Himalayan Trust, an institution created by Sir Edmund Hillary.
-In the adjacent village of Khumjung, the Himalayn Trust itself gave birth to the primary school which hosts children from both villages.
+In the adjacent village of Khumjung, the Himalayan Trust itself gave birth to the primary school that hosts both villages' children.
 Descend for the night to Namche Bazaar.

 It starts northwards through the old part of Thame.
 It is the path that leads to Nangpa La and then Tibet, the valley initially wide, narrows as you get up.
 You reach the Marlung pastures, where there is a space for camping and a very rudimentary lodge and continue towards Lungde (4400 m.)
 With a more decisive uphill path.
 Arrival at the nice lodge in Lungde and accommodation.

 In the early morning the ascent to Cho La begins.
-A beautiful glacial lake is flanked at an altitude of 5100 m. approximately and finally you reach the pass that offers a new, close view of the mountains of the Khumbu valley.
+A beautiful glacial lake is flanked at an altitude of 5100 m. approximately and finally you reach the pass that offers a new, close view of the Khumbu valley's mountains.
 The fairly long descent leads to Dzonghla (4830 m.), where you will spend the night.

 Day of visit to the famous Everest base camp.
-Despite the small difference in altitude, the route takes place first on the lateral moraine of the Khumbu glacier and then on the glacier itself with several up and down, making it rather tiring (about 3.30 hrs).
+Despite the small difference in altitude, the route takes place first on the Khumbu glacier's lateral moraine and then on the glacier itself with several up and down, making it rather tiring (about 3.30 hrs).
 On the other hand, approaching the field and above all the incredible icefall gives intense emotions.
 Return to the Gorak Shep and overnight stay in the lodge.